colussicode/TipCalculator/README.md

 * Radio Group / Radio Button
 * Switch

+# How to run the app
+- Clone the repository
+- Sync the Gradle dependencies
+- Run the app

 ## TODO
 - Refactor the application using MVVM Architecture and LiveData or Flow.